 Self-Diagnosis and Treatment

-Because my lower GI symptoms, especially those in my anus, had responded well to the increase in dose of Salofalk, I stopped the suppository after about three weeks.
+Because my lower GI symptoms, especially those in my anus, had responded well to the increase in the dose of Salofalk, I stopped the suppository after about three weeks.

 In short, I’m much better than I was at the end of January, but probably not 100 percent yet.